National American University-Sioux Falls

 - The Sioux Falls campus has been serving students in eastern South Dakota since 1974, and is considered one of NAU’s most successful campus locations.
 In addition to its strong business and information technology curriculum, the Sioux Falls campus offers excellent degree programs in paralegal studies along with three allied health programs; therapeutic massage, medical assisting, and pharmacy technician.
 National American University welcomes students of diverse interests, cultures and abilities, and prepares them for careers in health care, business and business-related fields by providing quality higher education in a caring and supportive environment.

-- The teacher population of 18 teachers has grown by 800% over five years.
+- The teacher population of 18 teachers has stayed relatively flat over five years.

 |National American University-Sioux Falls||(SD) Community College Avg.|

 |Institution Level||Four or more years||Four or more years|

 |Student : Teacher Ratio||33:1||15:1|

 |% American Indian/Alaskan|

 Source: 2016 (or latest year available) IPEDS